Tesla, Inc. (TSLA) CEO Elon Musk on Q1 2020 Results - Earnings Call Transcript

 Zachary Kirkhorn

 Yes.
 Thanks, Martin and thanks, Elon.
 I'm very proud of the accomplishments of the Tesla team this past quarter.
 A few things to highlight and add to what Elon just mentioned.
-We successfully launched, ramped and demonstrated profitability of the Model Y, as Elon mentioned significantly ahead of schedule.
+We successfully launched, ramped and demonstrated profitability of the Model Y, as Elon mentioned, significantly ahead of schedule.
 This is our second large-scale product launch since Model 3 in 2017 and it's evidence to the progress we've made on cost control and ramp efficiency.

 It's hard to understate the significance of demonstrating profitability of this program in its first quarter of production.
 Our Shanghai Model 3 margins improved dramatically since Q4 of last year, nearing equivalents of Model 3s built in Fremont.
 This is despite not yet running at full capacity, while also managing through the production shutdown in early February.

-We also announced a long-range end performance variant of Model 3 for our road map, which will positively impact ASPs in China.
+We also announced a long-range and performance variant of Model 3 for our road map, which will positively impact ASPs in China.
 On order rates, we did not experience much of an impact related to the expiration of government incentives at the end of Q4.
 In fact, we exited the quarter with our highest-ever backlog yet again.

 Aided by these accomplishments, we are able to achieve our first-ever Q1 profit.
 Automotive gross margin, excluding the impact of regulatory credits, remained strong for all products, despite charges taken in Q1 associated with production downtime.
 We continue to make progress on OpEx efficiency, as well as our service and other margins.